Your partner might be a porn addict

 The porn addict will spend hours, and sometimes even days, online viewing pornography.
 If your spouse spends an increasing amount of time alone, either with a phone, laptop or tablet, he or she may be developing an obsession with pornography.

 They’re critical of you

 Porn stars are typically young and attractive, often times surgically enhanced.
 The more your partner watches pornography, the more negatively you may be compared to the models he or she is watching.
-Porn addicts tend to objectify their partner, and as your spouse spends increasing amounts of time watching porn, they may start to become critical of your body.
+People who have a pornography addiction tend to objectify their partner, and as your spouse spends increasing amounts of time watching porn, they may start to become critical of your body.

 Unusual spending activity